 - Place the probe lightly on the gel covering the patient’s eye with the probe indicator pointed towards the patient’s right to obtain a transverse view.

-Identify the following ocular structures from anterior to posterior:
+Identify the following ocular ultrasound anatomy from anterior to posterior:

 - Anterior Chamber